J-1 Waiver IGA for Physicians | Process, Steps, Addresses | VisaNation

 Other J-1 Waiver Options for Foreign Physicians

 Apart from requests through IGAs and state health departments, J-1 physicians may also explore other bases for a waiver.
-In all, there are five bases through which you can apply fora J-1 waiver, according to the Department of State.
+In all, there are five bases through which you can apply for a J-1 waiver, according to the Department of State.
 The other three bases are:

 If your application is denied on one basis, you may reapply under another basis if you think you qualify.